 The urine of a pet can be contaminated with a variety of bacteria and viruses, and over time, bacteria can build up and form crystals.
 These crystals, called crystals of crystalluria, can appear in numerous locations, including coat, skin, and urine.
 Often, pet urine will cause no visible symptoms at all, but be aware that it can have an adverse effect on a pet’s health if left untreated.

 Pet urine is notoriously stubborn and difficult to remove.
-There may not be one product that completely eliminates pet odor, but there are products that will help you get rid of some of it.
+There may not be one product that completely eliminates pet odor from rugs, but there are products that will help you get rid of some of it.
 Pet urine stains can be extremely difficult to remove, and pet odor can linger even long after your pet has left your home.

 The first step is to try and soak up as much moisture as you can in the area.
 This step is important because the moisture makes the urine crystals clump together, which makes them easier to remove.